Lower Mustang Motorbike Tour - 8 Days Itinerary and Costs

 • Taste the famous apple brandy of Marpha, Nepal's apple capital, a whitewashed village tucked beneath towering cliffs

 • All bikes are serviced before every tour.
-Each rider gets a first aid kit, oximeter, and our mechanic carries a full tool set and spare parts for roadside fixes
+Each rider gets a first aid kit and oximeter, and our mechanic carries a full tool set and spare parts for roadside fixes

 • Ride through landscapes that shift from subtropical forest near Pokhara to high-altitude desert within a single day